Harish-Research-Lab/FEAP-AceGen/README.md

 3. FEAP user forum, http://feap.berkeley.edu/forum/index.php

 4. A. B. Harish, R. L. Taylor and S. Govindjee, "A Poroelastic Element for FEAP Using AceGen," Festschrift on the occasion of 70th Birthday of Peter Wriggers (Coming soon)

-[^4] A. B. Harish, R. L. Taylor and S. Govindjee, "A Poroelastic Element for FEAP Using AceGen," Festschrift on the occasion of 70th Birthday of Peter Wriggers (Coming soon)